Graduate Seminar in the

-Format: Class will begin with a 5 -10 minute overview of the topic by the instructors, then a randomly chosen student will provide a 5-10 minute review of each of the paper(s) to be read for the day.
-Following this, another student will be randomly chosen to lead a 15-20 minute discussion on logical or technical problems with the readings and other overall weaknesses the reviewer found.
+Format: Class will begin with a 5 -10 minute overview of the topic by the instructors, then a randomly chosen student will provide a 30 minute review of thereading for the day.
+Following this, another student will be randomly chosen to lead a 30 minute discussion on logical or technical problems with the material under discussion.
 This will be followed by a 15-20 minute discussion of the positive strengths of the readings by the class.
-All students are expected to contribute to the discussion.
+All students are expected to contribute to all of the discussions.

 Student Responsibilities: 1) Attend all meetings and participate in discussions.
-2) Lead session reviewing the papers or their positive and negative attributes.
-3) Prepare an annotated bibliography and 3-5 page white paper on the chosen topic, due at the end of the semester (29 April at 3:00 PM) .
-You will give a short oral presentation on what you found in your lit review on 27 April.
+2) Lead session reviewing the chapters or their positive and negative attributes.
+3) Prepare an annotated bibliography and 3-5 page white paper on the chosen topic, due at the end of the semester (1 May at 3:00 PM) .
+You will give a short oral presentation on what you found in your lit review on 24 April.
 Examples of past reports - 2011 and 2013.
 Bibs for 2015 are here.

 Meeting Time: Mondays 3:00 - 4:30 PM, Room CBLS 252